Uniqlo Launches New Collab With Ex-Givenchy Designer Clare Waight Keller

 What's in the Uniqlo : C collection?

-The first Fall/Winter 2023 collection features 35 items across separates, outerwear, bags, accessories, and shoes — all ranging between $40 and $150.
+The first Autumn/Winter 2023 collection features 35 items across separates, outerwear, bags, accessories, and shoes — prices range from just £12.90 (for accessories) to £109.90 (for the most expensive items, outerwear).
 From reimagined trench coats, oversized knit sweaters, and workwear dresses to quilted bomber jackets, retro bell bottoms, and pleated maxi skirts, Uniqlo : C is the capsule wardrobe of our dreams.

 Each piece comes in a range of neutrals with the occasional pops of yellow, blue, or orange and floral printed options.
 The versatile collection also holds some business-core loafers and an oversized version of the brand's round mini shoulder bag, which we're personally excited about.